occiware/dev-tools/eclipse/README.md

 NB: Here is not described how to modify and/or compile the below mentioned "ecore" projects (but you can do it , under your own risk, if you really need it).

-* Download an Eclipse Mars http://www.eclipse.org/downloads/packages/eclipse-ide-java-developers/marsr
+1. download an Eclipse Mars http://www.eclipse.org/downloads/packages/eclipse-ide-java-developers/marsr
-* Launch Eclipse : "/eclipse$ ./eclipse"
+2. launch Eclipse : "/eclipse$ ./eclipse"
-* In eclipse: install the following tools from http://download.eclipse.org/releases/mars: Mylyn WikiText (for Wiki syntax support, normally pre-installed/in-built eclipse mars vers), Eclipse Modeling Framework (EMF SDK & EMF COMPARE), Acceleo Core SDK, Xtext Complete SDK, Sirius Specification Environment (check that Sirius Runtime is included), OCL Examples and Editors SDK
+3. in eclipse: install the following tools from http://download.eclipse.org/releases/mars: Mylyn WikiText (for Wiki syntax support, normally pre-installed/in-built eclipse mars vers), Eclipse Modeling Framework (EMF SDK & EMF COMPARE), Acceleo Core SDK, Xtext Complete SDK, Sirius Specification Environment (check that Sirius Runtime is included), OCL Examples and Editors SDK.
-* In the workspace directory: git-clone the main project https://github.com/occiware/ecore (containing all projects).
+4. in the workspace directory: git-clone the main project https://github.com/occiware/ecore (containing all projects).
 For example : "/workspace$ git clone git@github.com:occiware/ecore.git"
-* In eclipse: import the all projects from "/workspace/ecore" directory (File > Import > Existing Project into Workspace)
+5. in eclipse: import the all projects from "/workspace/ecore" directory (File > Import > Existing Project into Workspace).
-* if there are still compile errors, close projects that are in "trash" and "xtext" path (including occi2ecore, clouddesigner.occi.runtime) if they don't compile.
-Check also the  Java version (right-click on project > properties).
+6. verify that there are no errors on compiled projects.
+If errors are marked and the projects can't compile, close projects that are in "trash" and in "xtext" path (including occi2ecore, clouddesigner.occi.runtime).
+Also check the Java (JRE) version (right-click on project > properties).

 Getting started :
 -----------------
 Here is explained how to create and configure a very basic Extention model.

-* to start OCCIware Studio, in the installed Eclipse (see "Install and Configure Eclipse"), right click on any project > Run as Eclipse Application
+1. to start OCCIware Studio, in the installed Eclipse (see "Install and Configure Eclipse"), right click on any project > Run as Eclipse Application
-* in it, open "Modeling" perspective (window > perspective > open perspective > other > Modeling)
+2. in it, open "Modeling" perspective (window > perspective > open perspective > other > Modeling)
-* to create new modeling project : File > New > Other > (Cloud Designer > OCCI Extension Project)
+3. Start modeling some new OCCI models.
-* to add new configuration files : File > New > Other > (Cloud Designer > OCCI Configuration File), then select the parent folder and extentions.
+   - to create new modeling project : File > New > Other > (Cloud Designer > OCCI Extension Project)
-* Start modeling some new OCCI models.
+   - to add new configuration files (models) : File > New > Other > (Cloud Designer > OCCI Configuration File), then select the parent folder and extentions.

 Example of use - linked-data :